Varriount/number_files/readme.rst

 ``.zip`` files attached to a specific release.

 The binary has been only tested on MacOSX 10.8 and 10.9, but should work on pretty much every Intel machine out there.
 Tell me if it doesn't.
+Put the binary file somewhere in your ``$PATH`` and invoke at will.

 To `install the Automator workflow
 <http://macosxautomation.com/automator/serviceinstall/index.html>`_ you only